thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ##### After

-You should note that we converted our abstract class to an interface as only interfaces can be annotated with contributed `@ContributesSubcomponent`.
-For more details on usage of the annotation and behavior [see the documentation.](https://github.com/amzn/kotlin-inject-anvil/blob/main/runtime/src/commonMain/kotlin/software/amazon/lastmile/kotlin/inject/anvil/ContributesSubcomponent.kt)
+You should note that we converted our abstract class to an interface, as only interfaces can be annotated with contributed `@ContributesSubcomponent`.
+For more details on annotation usage and behavior, [see the documentation.](https://github.com/amzn/kotlin-inject-anvil/blob/main/runtime/src/commonMain/kotlin/software/amazon/lastmile/kotlin/inject/anvil/ContributesSubcomponent.kt)

 ``` kotlin
 @ContributesSubcomponent(ActivityScope::class)